Skip to main content

 Filing a First Claim

-File an Intent to File (ITF) first
+Check whether you need an Intent to File (ITF)

 Gather your medical evidence